 6. The blood used isn’t fake blood

 Instead of using fake blood, Alfred Hitchcock opted for chocolate syrup.
-Apparently, it showed up much darker in the film.
+Apparently, it showed up much darker in the black and white film.

 7. The studio thought Psycho would bomb

 In fact, they were so confident it would not do well, they agreed to make Hitchcock’s salary 60% of the film’s box office success.
 They thought this would be a pay cut, as his standard salary was $250,000.
 The movie ended up being a sleeper hit and Hitchcock earned $15 million.

 8. There are hidden symbols of good and evil in the opening scene